'Fox & Friends' Extends Morning Broadcast To Five Hours

 The New York Times’ Maggie Haberman suggested that Trump will be able to take advantage of the new schedule.

-Fox News Channel also announced it would be adding an hour of programming at 11 p.m. called “Fox News @ Night” that will be hosted by anchor Shannon Bream.
+Fox News Channel previously announced it would also be adding an hour of programming at 11 p.m. called “Fox News @ Night” that will be hosted by anchor Shannon Bream.

 CORRECTION: A previous version of this story suggested that “Fox & Friends First” was a new show.
 It has been around since 2013.